 Target 8.9: By 2030, devise and implement policies to promote sustainable tourism that creates jobs and promotes local culture and products.

-- Mato Grosso State, Brazil: PAGE work in the tourism sector is aimed at strengthening sustainability elements in the Mato Grosso State Government Tourism Policy, currently under development.
-PAGE support has focused on the preparation of a study on sustainable tourism products.
-As part of this study, a preliminary diagnosis on sustainable tourism was produced, together with a standardisation and certification guidelines manual and an incentives framework for public policies.
+- Mato Grosso, Brazil: PAGE work in the tourism sector is aimed at strengthening sustainability elements in the Mato Grosso State Government Tourism Policy, expected to be finalized in 2021.
+PAGE support has focused on the preparation of a study on sustainable tourism products, including a preliminary diagnosis on sustainable tourism was produced, together with a standardisation and certification guidelines manual and an incentives framework for public policies.

 Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation